ardent-development/CycleGen/README.txt

 the loop/during computation of points on the graph.

-But even bearing a few computational limitations, I hope you'll find some good use of this program and discover new things about graphical functions on the tried and true TI-68k platform with CycleGen.
+But even bearing a few computational limitations, I hope you'll find some good use of this program and discover new things about graphs of functions on the tried and true TI-68k platform with CycleGen.

  - with passion, twisted_nematic57

 I. INSTALLATION

-Send ccg.89p to your calculator with your favorite linking software.
+Send `ccg.89p` to your calculator with your favorite linking software.
 There is no harm in keeping it archived, and in fact I recommend archiving it.
-Also, send flib.89z

 It will be in its own folder "AAA" so that you can access it quickly from the VAR-LINK menu, but you can move it anywhere else you like and it should be fine.

+Also, send `flib.89z`.
+It is an open-source assembly subprogram that exposes an interface to BASIC programs allowing manipulation of text in the calculator's status line, which is made use of in the script.
+This variable MUST be in your `main` folder.
+If you wish to view its source code, unzip `flibsrc.zip` and have at it. :)

 II.
 USAGE

  * Copy the file into a different folder, like `main`.
-Name it something interesting to ensure it isn't lost to the sands of time, and make sure the copy isn't archived.
+Ensure it is not archived (so you can edit it).

  * Open the newly copied file with the Program Editor.

- * The script's flag declarations will appear.
+ * The script's flag definitions will appear.
 Modify them as needed.
-    - Reference for the flags can be found in [Appendix 1].
+    - Reference for the flags can be found in [Appendix A].

- * Scroll down a couple lines until you see a comment saying "Init global vars here".
-    - Just below that line, you can define your global variables (available to the rest of the calculator rather than just the script) that will be used in your animation.
+ * A few lines below the flag definitions you will find the definitions for the start, step, and end flags.
+Modify them as needed.
+    - The start flag is a real number that signifies the initial definition of the cycling variable in the script.
+       - The "cycling variable" is used by CycleGen's main internal loop; it keeps track of when to stop cycling.
+Its name is recur and you may read it in your looping code, but please do not modify it.
+    - The step flag is a real number that signifies the value that should be added to the cycling variable at the beginning of each cycle, i.e. before your own looping code is invoked.
+    - The end flag is a real number that signifies the point where CycleGen should stop launching new cycles and wrap it up.
+    - You may leave ONE of the above flags undefined (by commenting out the line it was defined on), and the script will automatically calculate the missing piece.

+ * A couple of lines below the small hunk of code under the flag definitions, you will find an area where you can define your global variables.
+    - These variables will be stored and operated on in the dedicated folder you specified with the outfldr flag.
+    - The block of code in which you're supposed to define global variables is only run once: at the start of the script.

+ * A few lines below the global variable definition area, you will find a comment that says "Looping code goes here".
+Under that comment and before the next hunk of code, you can place arbitrary TI-BASIC code that will be run on each cycle.
+    - Do not modify the variables start, step, end, varcntr, recur, offset, memp, fmem, memthres, allowarc, and forcearc.

+ *